-For a great many people today stress seems to be literally taking over their lives.
-We talk about being stressed, needing to de-stress or to simple go somewhere away from stress.
+For a great many people today, stress seems to be literally taking over their lives.
+We talk about being stressed, needing to de-stress or to simply go somewhere away from stress.

 Stressors, those things that trigger our stress, are external.
 They may be based on our financial situation, changes occurring in life, employment problems, relationship problems or even threats to our place in the world around us.

 Stress, in some situations and in some levels can actually be effective in protecting you or even in making you perform better.
 Stress, at elevated levels, is very damaging.
 Understanding why some levels of stress are helpful and some are mentally and physically damaging starts with taking a closer look at just what stress really is.
 By understanding the mechanism of stress, it is easy to see how chronic levels of high stress result in significant complications for anyone.

 The stress response is the body's way to try to deal with a perceived threat or something that is harmful.
 While this may have originally been a physical threat to our early ancestors, today it may be a threat at work, a threat in a relationship, or even in imagined threat.

 When the body senses a threat of any kind, real or imagined, there are hormones released by your body.
 These are the hormones that speed up some systems and shut others down.
 They speed up the systems to allow you to fight, flee or to freeze, all responses needed to provide protection for a physical threat.